MassTransit/MassTransit/docs/usage/consumers.md

 ### Consumer Factories

 In the example shown above, the consumer had a default constructor so the default constructor consumer factory was used.
-There are several over consumer factories included, some of which are shown below.
+There are several other consumer factories included, some of which are shown below.
 If you are using MassTransit with a container, MassTransit includes support for several containers and integrates with them to provide container scope for consumers.
 Refer to the [containers](/usage/containers) section for details.

 <<< @/docs/code/usage/UsageConsumerOverloads.cs